Designing a Basic Template from Scratch

 The template designer is composed of three main panes:

-Examples of layout elements include ways of organizing the template space, such as sections, rows, and columns
+• Examples of layout elements include ways of organizing the template space, such as rows and columns

-On the right hand side is the Data pane, where you can link Document to other services through integrations, as well as create and manage data placeholders called variables.
+2. On the right-hand side is the Data pane, where you can link Documint to other services through Airtable Connection or Custom Connection (integration with apps other than Airtable), and manage data placeholders called tokens.

 To get an idea of how elements work at a basic level, we’ll build a super-minimal name and date template.
 More advanced layout instructions are located in the rest of the [Design/Layout] section.